 imposing Neumann boundary conditions (vanishing of the normal derivative) in the case of nonempty boundary.
 It is easily seen that the eigenvalues are nonnegative and that $\lambda_0=0$ is simple.
 By spectral theory of compact self-adjoint operators, there exists a sequence of eigenvalues

-The study of the eigenvalues (or spectrum) has been an active area of research in geometric analysis and here we will focus on the first nonzero eigenvalue $\lambda_1$.
-In particular, obtaining a sharp quantitative lower bound in terms of geometric data has seen attention since Lichnerowicz \cite{lichnerowicz1958geometrie} showing that for compact manifolds with a positive Ricci curvature lower bound the first nonzero eigenvalue is bounded below by the first nonzero eigenvalue on an $n$-sphere with radius matching the Ricci curvature bound, and Zhong and Yang \cite{Zhong1984ONTE} for compact manifolds with nonnegative Ricci curvature, the first nonzero eigenvalue is bounded below by $\frac{\pi^2}{D^2}$ where $D$ is the diameter of the manifold.
+The study of the eigenvalues (or spectrum) has been an active area of research in geometric analysis and here we will focus on the first nonzero eigenvalue $\lambda_1$, in particular, on obtaining a sharp quantitative lower bound in terms of geometric data.
+Lichnerowicz \cite{lichnerowicz1958geometrie} showed that for compact manifolds with a positive Ricci curvature lower bound the first nonzero eigenvalue is bounded below by the first nonzero eigenvalue on an $n$-sphere with radius matching the Ricci curvature bound, and Zhong and Yang \cite{Zhong1984ONTE} for compact manifolds with nonnegative Ricci curvature, the first nonzero eigenvalue is bounded below by $\frac{\pi^2}{D^2}$ where $D$ is the diameter of the manifold.
 These results can be summarized as

 The above two estimates have been unified by Bakry and Qian \cite{bakry2000some} (see also the earlier work by Kröger \cite{kroger1992spectral}) in the following form: \begin{thmx} Let $M$ be an $n$-dimensional compact Riemannian manifold (with possibly non-empty convex and $C^2$ boundary), $\Ric\geq (n-1)K$, $K\in \mathbb{R}$ and $ \diam(M)\leq D$.
 Let $\lambda_1(M)$ be the first nonzero eigenvalue of the Laplacian.
 Then